-John Greene Webb and his family came to Spanish Point in 1867 where they established a homestead on the shores of Little Sarasota Bay.
+John Greene Webb and his family came to Spanish Point in 1867.
+They established a homestead on the shores of Little Sarasota Bay.
 They planted citrus, sugar cane, vegetables and built a packing house to prepare their produce for market.

 All of us who enjoy living in beautiful Sarasota owe much to the hardship John and his family must have endured.
-At Local Tea Company, we can think of no finer way to celebrate early settlers to Sarasota than with an amazing new herbal tea we have named Pioneer Tea and created for Historic Spanish Point.
+We can think of no finer way to celebrate early settlers to Sarasota than with an amazing new herbal tea at Local Tea Company.
+We created Pioneer Tea to celebrate Historic Spanish Point.

 There are over 600 varieties of Orange (Sweet Orange is Citrus sinensis).
-Mandarin orange (Citrus reticulata) is another variety of citrus and both are certainly sweet, juicy and delicious ingredients in this tea.
-The peel of citrus fruit is bitter and not very appetizing when raw but adds great taste when dried and added to tea.
+Mandarin orange (Citrus reticulata) is another variety of citrus, and both are certainly sweet, juicy, and delicious ingredients in this tea.
+The peel of citrus fruit is bitter and not very appetizing when raw.
+However, it adds great taste when dried and added to tea.

-Suitable for everyone, oranges are rich in calcium, phosphorous, potassium, citric acid and beta carotene.
-The Vitamin A they contain gives us healthy skin and mucous membranes!
+Suitable for everyone, oranges are rich in calcium, phosphorous, potassium, citric acid, and beta carotene.
+Vitamin A they contain gives us healthy skin and mucous membranes!